Sports have become an important part of many kids' lives, which means it has become an important part of their parents’ lives as well.

 We all want our kids to be successful at whatever they do, but sometimes we worry that we are not doing enough, or doing it right for that matter.
 It can be stressful.
 But, it doesn’t have to be.

-I sat down with Ashley Simpson, manager of athletic trainers for Carilion Clinic’s Sports Medicine program, to get tips on how to be a good sports parent before, during and after the game.
+Ashley Simpson, manager of athletic trainers for Carilion Clinic’s Sports Medicine program, gives the following tips on how to be a good sports parent before, during and after the game.